ataseren/ataseren.github.io/content/DevSecOps/Creating a DevSecOps pipeline with Jenkins.md

 DevSecOps pipelines are similar to DevOps pipelines.
 They are like assembly lines for building software, but with a big focus on security.
 These pipelines automate different tasks, like writing code, testing it, putting it into action, and keeping an eye on it afterward.
 At each step, they also check for security problems, making sure everything stays safe from the start to the end of the process.
 This way, everyone involved works together to make sure the software is secure right from the beginning.
 # Jenkins Installation
 ## Download and install Jenkins
 First of all, let's setup a Jenkins instance on our machine.
-Since it has a simple installation and using a container can have a negative impact on performance or storage, I installed Jenkins directly on my machine.
+Since it has a simple installation and using a container can have a negative impact on performance or storage, I installed Jenkins directly on my virtual machine.
 I'm using Ubuntu 22.04 on VMware Workstation Pro with 16GB of RAM, 100GB of storage and 8 processor cores.
 These specs are definitely not a limit or requirement.
-I will mention the minimal and recommended specs in the following sections.

 For the installation of Jenkins I simply followed the Ubuntu/Debian section under Linux section in this link: https://www.jenkins.io/doc/book/installing/.
 It takes you through the installation of Jenkins itself and Java since Jenkins requires Java to run.
 You can also find minimal and recommended specs, installation guide, troubleshooting and many other useful information about Jenkins.
 It is very easy to follow but let me give you a spoiler: